Survival statistics for mesothelioma

 Mesothelioma is a serious disease.
 By the time the symptoms appear and cancer is diagnosed, the disease is often advanced.
 Regardless of the extent of the cancer, mesothelioma can be very hard to treat.

-The numbers in the table below are from a large international study that looked at the median survival time of patients with pleural mesothelioma who were treated with surgery to cure the cancer.
-The numbers include the relative 5-year survival rate and median survival.
+The numbers in the table below are from a large international study that looked at the median survival time of patients with pleural mesothelioma who were treated with surgery between 1995 and 2009.
 Median survival is the length of time it took for half the people in a certain group (like those with a certain type and stage of cancer) to die.
 It is kind of like an average – half the patients in the group live longer than that and half the patients don’t.

-Last Medical Review: 12/19/2013
+Last Medical Review: 05/18/2015

-Last Revised: 12/19/2013
+Last Revised: 05/18/2015